 The company’s approach makes a good example of what it means to have values clarified, codified and communicated.
-The principles are not only written down, but are brought to life in detail in a 26-page document on the company’s website.
+The principles are not only written down, but are brought to life in detail on the company’s website.
 In it, each value is given practical relevance and application for employees, suppliers and other stakeholders.

 For instance, much is made of the way in which Mars is a decentralised organisation in which employees – which it calls associates – are given the “freedom to act with full responsibility for doing their assigned jobs.”
 In the workplace, “divisive privileges” are to be avoided, and an egalitarian spirit is encouraged.